1 Reading Cycling Club

 (m) Only the posts listed above will have the right to vote at committee meetings.

 (n) The quorum required for business to be agreed at Management Committee meetings will be either 6 members or not fewer than 40% of the elected committee, whichever is smaller.
-If the quorum is not present within 30 minutes of the time appointed for holding the meeting the Chairman shall have the power to proceed as if a quorum were present subject to the majority of those present being in agreement.
+If the quorum is not present within 30 minutes of the time appointed for holding the meeting the Chair shall have the power to proceed as if a quorum were present subject to the majority of those present being in agreement.

 5.2 Club Officials and Duties